Questions, Comments, or Corrections? Let us know!

 EXITING, TRANSFERRING, ARCHIVING & DELETING DATA

-43. What are the GOLD exit requirements for children on IFSPs and IEPs?
+43. What are the OSEP exit requirements for children on IFSPs and IEPs?

 • Child must have received services for at least 6 months.

-• Child should still be exited even if they received Part C or Part B services for less than six months.
+• Child should still be exited even if they received early intervention or special education services for less than six months.
 In this case, checkpoint data is not required to exit a child from OSEP since they will not be included on the OSEP Federally Mandated Report at the end of the school year.

 • Children must have complete and finalized checkpoint data at the time of GOLD exit.